-3 Beginning in FY2021, 220 of Hulic's fixed assets are covered, excluding properties under development and land for lease.
+\3 Beginning in FY2021, Hulic's fixed assets are covered, excluding properties under development and land for lease (220 properties in FY2021, 207 properties in FY2022).
 Note that the amount of hot spring water used at hot spring inns is not included.

-4 Hulic's earthquake-resistance standards are where building performance can safeguard human life and enable continued use of the building with post-earthquake repair in the event of an earthquake with a seismic intensity of 7 level.
+\4 Hulic's earthquake-resistance standards are where building performance can safeguard human life and enable continued use of the building with post-earthquake repair in the event of an earthquake with a seismic intensity of 7 level.

-5 Our target for the employment ratio of persons with disabilities is to be at the statutory employment ratio or higher: 2.0% or higher until 2017, 2.2% or higher from 2018 to 2020, and 2.3% or higher from 2021 onward.
+\5 Highly earthquake resistant buildings are those that can safeguard human life and enable continued use of the building with post-earthquake repairs when an earthquake occurs with a seismic intensity of 7 level. \6 Our target for the employment ratio of persons with disabilities is to be at the statutory employment ratio or higher: 2.2% or higher from 2018 to 2020, and 2.3% or higher from 2021 onward.
 This page is intentionally left blank.
 The Key Performance Indicators (KPIs) /Targets and Results start from the next page.
-Social Initiati